whilu/LMBluetoothSdk/README.md

 | getConnectedDevice() | | connected remote device | get the connected remote device
 | release() | | | release the instance resources, if you want to use again, use the instance's ```build(Context)``` method build again

-## Public methods for BluetoothListener
+## Public methods for BluetoothController

 |method|param|return|description
 |:---:|:---:|:---:|:---:|